nitya/til/docs/Technology/Docsify/001-docsify-with-ghpages.md

 Just commit the changes you've made, wait till Github automatically builds and deploys it (hint: look at [Actions](https://github.com/nitya/til/actions) tab on your repo) -- then visit that [pages URL](https://nitya.github.io/til/) - et voila!

+_Note: The `pages build and deployment` action may take a while to complete.
+You can click on the action to view individual steps and progress._

 ---

+## 6. Map to custom domain

+This is not a Docsify thing - it's a GitHub + DNS configuration thing.
+I use [Google Domains](https://domains.google/) as my provider - so here are the steps I followed: